Paranoia: A True Story

 Paranoia: A True Story is the eleventh mixtape by American rapper Dave East.
 It was released on August 18, 2017, by Def Jam Recordings, Mass Appeal Records and From The Dirt Records.
 The mixtape lead single, "Perfect", was released on July 28, 2017.
 The mixtape features guest appearances from Nas, Jeezy, Wiz Khalifa, French Montana and Chris Brown.

 Background

 Dave East announced the album's release date on August 2, 2017 via Instagram.
 Nearly a week later, he unveiled the album's official cover art.
-Just two days before the album's release, the tracklist was revealed.
+Two days before the album's release, the tracklist was revealed.

 Track listing

 Credits adapted from iTunes and Tidal.